-- 2.1.1 If the Heritage Council determines to conduct a hearing, it will notify the following people and organisations that a hearing will be held: - (i) the Executive Director, Heritage Victoria; - (ii) the owner/s of the place or object subject to the recommendation; - (iii) the relevant Local Government Authority; - (iv) the National Trust; - (v) the person who nominated the place or object to the Victorian Heritage Register; - (vi) any person who, in making a submission in response to the Executive Director's recommendation to include or not include a place/object in the Heritage Register, indicated that they wished to participate in the hearing; - (vii) the person who requested the hearing; and - (viii) any person who the Heritage Council allows in order to inform itself. - 2.1.2 The Heritage Council may issue written directions on procedural matters prior to a hearing to ensure the efficient and effective running of the hearing [s.247(1)]. - 2.1.3 For complex matters, the Heritage Council may schedule a Directions Hearing to assist in managing the hearing process (for example to determine the number of hearing submitters, whether evidence is to be called, time required for presentation of verbal submissions etc.).
+- 2.1.1 If the Heritage Council determines to conduct a hearing, it will notify the following people and organisations that a hearing will be held: - (i) the Executive Director, Heritage Victoria; - (ii) the owner/s of the place, object or land subject to the recommendation; - (iii) the relevant Local Government Authority; - (iv) the National Trust; - (v) the person who nominated the place, object or land to the Victorian Heritage Register; - (vi) any person who, in making a submission in response to the Executive Director's recommendation to include or not include the place, object or land in the Heritage Register, indicated that they wished to participate in the hearing; - (vii) the person who requested the hearing; and - (viii) any person who the Heritage Council allows in order to inform itself. - 2.1.2 The Heritage Council may issue written directions on procedural matters prior to a hearing to ensure the efficient and effective running of the hearing [s.247(1)]. - 2.1.3 For complex matters, the Heritage Council may schedule a Directions Hearing to assist in managing the hearing process (for example to determine the number of hearing submitters, whether evidence is to be called, time required for presentation of verbal submissions, whether the hearing is to be conducted in person or via audio visual link etc.).
 Detail on the conduct of Directions Hearings can be found at Heritage Council Protocol 5: Directions Hearings at http://heritagecouncil.vic.gov.au/registrations-reviews/documents-for-registrations-and-reviews/.